bala8/Cheatsheet/README.md

 # Cheetsheets
-Repo used for storing useful commands & configuration files.
+Repo used for storing useful commands & configuration files. <br />
 Feel free to refer but make necessary changes as per your needs!